 Common functions of the cable are: supplying power, sending control instructions or receiving signals and data.
 These functions define the type, size and number of components and how they are integrated.
-In other words, the geometry.
+In other words: the geometry.

 Power is a big driver for the diameter, weight and geometry of the cable.
 It has a direct impact on the size of the conductor and thickness of the insulation.
 The size of the conductor is either determined by current or by voltage drop.
 With current, heat is the limiting factor.
 In the water it will not have any issues.
 However, if it is deployed in shallow waters, with many layers on the winch, it could cause problems.

-Launch & recovery
+3. Launch & recovery

 The launch & recovery method usually has a major impact on the cable design.
 The diameter of the cable influences the minimum bend radius.
 This directly affects the size of the winch and handling system.

 Flexibility impacts the ease of handling.
 A cable can be made more flexible by increasing the helix angle.
 When we increase the helix length the cable will become stronger in tension, but less flexible (and vice versa).
 It is important to find a good balance between these two.

 As the cable will frequently pass fairleads and sheave wheels, or will be clamped onto another structure, it is important to consider the crush resistance.
 A cable with a steel strength member has far greater crush resistance than a cable with an aramid or other synthetic fibre strength member.
-Normally we also place the fragile components towards the centre (fibre optics for example) of the cable to avoid crushing.
+Most dynamic cables need to support their own weight as well.
+In those cases, self-weight and strength are key drivers for the design.

 It’s not only about the number of deployment and retrieval cycles when considering fatigue.
 The cable is also subjected to many fatigue cycles while being towed behind the vessel.
 Normally the cable passes a sheave wheel at the back of the vessel.
 The vessel will move up and down due to wave motion, causing the cable to bend an enormous number of times.

 Verification of the cable life by performing qualification testing is a must for dynamic cables.
-The most important test is the Bend over sheave fatigue test.
-Because almost all cables fail due to repeated bending.
+The most important test is the Bend over sheave fatigue test, because almost all cables fail due to repeated bending.

-Another point is void filling: 6,000m depth requires the cable to be completely air void free.
+Another crucial point is void filling: 6,000m depth requires the cable to be completely air void free.
 Every air void would otherwise collapse and might cause the cable to fail.

-Budget Figure 2: cable constructions
+6. Budget Figure 2: cable constructions

 In the top picture in Figure 2 all components are twisted up at the same time.
 We call that uni-lay.

 Because everything is twisted together in one go, the production cost is lower.
 It’s often the most compact construction as well.
 Each component has the same lay length and therefore different helix angles.
 This is a disadvantage.
 Components in the centre have a small helix angle which means that when the cable is loaded, the conductors will stretch the most which could lead to the possibility of the copper failing.
 Another disadvantage of uni-lay is back twisting.
 The amount of back twist is related to the helix angle, so with different helix angles we need different back twisting compensation.

 When we look at the picture in the middle we see a concentric lay-up.
 This means the cable has to go through the machine twice.
 Making it more expensive.
 Advantage is that the components in each layer have the same helix angle and therefore the same back twist requirements.